mkenne11/nogotofail-pii/docs/create_tls_proxy_cert.md

 ### c.
 Installing the TLS MitM certificates

-The 2 PEM files need to be deployed before TLS MitM functionality can be enabled.
+The two PEM files need to be installed before TLS MitM functionality can be enabled.

 The file containing the two public keys ca-chain.cert.pem needs to be installed in the Android device's certificate key store (under the Settings > Security > Trusted Credentials option).